MattiaGaspa/gentoolinux-ohmyzsh/README.md

 plugins=(git gentoo)
 ...other stuff here...
 ```
-If you don't have genlop installed you will need to install it with the command:
+If you don't have [gentoolkit](https://packages.gentoo.org/packages/app-portage/gentoolkit) installed you will need to install it with the command:
 ```shell
 sudo emerge genlop
 ```